raighi/code-camp-team1/README.md

 # code-camp-team1

 ## Overview
-A simple command-line tool to manage tasks stored in a text file.
+A simple command-line tool to manage tasks stored in a JSON file.
 Each task has a unique ID and a description.

 ---